-On this stretch of promenade you’ll also find other interpretation signage telling local stories.
+On this stretch of promenade you’ll also see interpretation signage telling local stories.

 Fleetwood Lower Lighthouse

-You can’t miss Fleetwood Lower Lighthouse, standing in the face of all weathers, year in and year out on The Esplanade at Fleetwood.
+You can’t miss Fleetwood Lower Lighthouse on The Esplanade at Fleetwood.
+Standing in the face of all weathers, year in and year out it watches over Ferry Beach, guiding ships to shore.
+It’s one of three lighthouses in Fleetwood.

-Adjacent to the RNLI (on the left as you look at it in real life – but on the right in the next photo, is another boat launch and training facility, owned and operated by Blackpool and the Fylde College.
+Adjacent to the RNLI (on the left as you look at it in real life – but on the right in the next photo, is another boat launch and training facility which is owned and operated by Blackpool and the Fylde College.

-From the crossing point on the Esplanade, you can take the short ferry ride across the River Wyre to Knott End, and explore not just the immediate area, but carry on walking through beautiful countryside and enjoy all that the Over Wyre* area has to offer.
+From the crossing point on The Esplanade, you can take the short ferry ride across the River Wyre to Knott End.
+Explore not just the immediate area, but carry on walking through beautiful countryside and enjoy all that the Over Wyre* area has to offer.

 *Over Wyre is the land ‘over the River Wyre’ – the rural areas of Preesall, Pilling, Stalmine, etc.

 The alternative to crossing the river by ferry is a fairly long road journey.
-Travel inland along the A585 and the next crossing point over the River at Shard Bridge.
+Travel inland along the A585 and the next crossing point is over the River Wyre at Shard Bridge.

 Site of Special Scientific Interest

 You might not perhaps think it, but, along with the rest of the Wyre river estuary from Rossall Point, the beach is actually a Site of Special Scientific Interest, because of the plant and wildlife that can be found here.

-In recent years, the protection has led to an overgrowth of non-native and often invasive species like sycamores, which were removed at the back end of 2011, along with the enriched sand dune in which they were growing, to enable the protected species (particularly sea holly) to thrive and not be outcompeted.
+In recent years, the protection has led to an overgrowth of non-native and often invasive species like sycamores.
+These were removed at the back end of 2011, along with the enriched sand dune in which they were growing, to enable the protected species (particularly sea holly) to thrive and not be outcompeted.

 This clean-up work included cutting back vegetation and dropping the beach level by about a metre next to the sea wall, from the RNLI Lifeboat Station up to the site of the former Fleetwood Pier.
 Wyre Council carried the work out, in conjunction with Natural England, to ensure that protected species weren’t damaged.